Stop Using Nazi Analogies

 And how can anyone blame them?
 Average folks are rarely political heroes and most will quietly adjust to circumstances that seem beyond their control.
 Authoritarians know this.
 What you get is a cowed society, with a token rump opposition playing against a stacked deck, and everyone else knows it.

 Would-be modern autocrats are skilled at turning the messy nature of the democratic process into a liability.
-If people come to believe the world is nothing but a chaotic and dangerous place, then they’ll gladly trade a little bit freedom for security; and then a little bit more, and a little bit more.
+If people come to believe the world is nothing but a chaotic and dangerous place, then they’ll gladly trade a little bit of freedom for security; and then a little bit more, and a little bit more.
 Love of liberty is not a given in human nature; in fact, I'd argue it's the exception, not the rule, a modern myth most of us blindly accept as a law of nature.
 It's not.

 On the contrary, historically, it’s more an aberration than anything.
 The American Founders like James Madison knew this, trying to put a system in place that would safeguard democracy from the pitfalls of the past.
 Reading the Federalist Papers today is to see just how much the specter of other failed democratic experiments haunted their ideas.

-Tyranny creeps in with the alluring message that freedom is best protected by more security, and only the government can provide that security.
+Dictatorship creeps in with the alluring message that freedom is best protected by more security, and only the government can provide that security.
 This is an authoritarian truism that goes all the way back to Caesar Augustus, the man who put the final nail in the coffin of the violently dysfunctional Roman Republic.

 Can you blame them for that rationale, given the circumstances?
 Historically, Russian democracy was an oxymoron.
 And who can argue that Hugo Chavez was not tapping into something powerful when he railed against the corrupt democratic system he sought to replace?
 He was speaking a truth, even if his solution was anti-democratic in the end.